NSW Solar Feed In Tariff Information

 Current solar feed-in tariffs in NSW are what’s known as Voluntary Retailer Contributions.
 This means New South Wales electricity retailers don’t have to pay anything for solar electricity households export to the grid.
 But most do pay – and so they should!
 While there’s a lot more of it than there used to be, solar energy is still valuable stuff!

-While electricity panels don’t have to have a feed-in tariff in NSW the Independent Pricing And Regulatory Tribunal (IPART) publish a recommended range for them.
+While electricity retailers don’t have to pay a feed-in tariff in NSW the Independent Pricing And Regulatory Tribunal (IPART) publish a recommended range for them.
 Their recent guidance for a flat “all-day” feed-in tariff has been:

 • 2022-23 financial year 6.2-10.4 c/kWh